If you are. . .

 What is Beyond the Bone Bodywork?

-Ancient Eastern with Modern Western bodywork and massage disciplines.
-Excessive stresses, anxiety, injuries,
+intricate weave of Ancient Eastern with Modern Western bodywork and massage disciplines.
+Excessive stresses, anxiety,

 blockages in our bodies, constricting the free flow of energy, impairing our subtle body rhythms, compromising the health

 of our organs, our tissues and our bodies' various systems, including our immune systems.